lindseysim/templatize/more/compared/README.md

 ## Templatize vs Mustache.js

-It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does, while while they are similar there are enough differences to make switching between incompatible beyond the basic variables and sections.
+It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does.
+While they are similar in many ways, there are enough differences to make switching between incompatible beyond the basic variables and sections.

-&nbsp;

 #### Differences

 While the most basic usage is similar, there are a few minor syntactic and conceptual differences.

-Mustache pre-escapes all rendering content for HTML special characters, requiring the `&`-directive (or triple curly braces) to specifically unescape.
+Mustache pre-escapes all rendering content for HTML special characters, requiring the `&`-directive (or triple curly braces) to specifically not escape.
 Templatize, by default, does the opposite (not pre-escaping any render, unless specified to escape all in the options).

 The `&`-directive is handled differently.
 In Mustache it is a formatting operator.
 In Templatize it is a [list](../../#lists) operator.

-Passing data to functions in Mustache means turning the function into a section tag and putting content in between.
+Passing data to functions in Mustache means turning the function into a section tag and putting context in between.
 The function will then be passed the template text and rendering function inside the section, but not the actual data.

-In Templatize, functions bound to a section tag use the output of the function as the binding to the section tag.
+In Templatize, functions bound to a section tag use the output of the function as the binding to the section tag (see [basic usage of functions](../../#functions)).
 Additionally, functions are called with the context of where they hierarchically exist in the data-binding.
-To pass data to functions, one can use the [pass-context-to-function directive](../functions/#passing-context-to-functions).
+To pass data to functions, one can use the [pass-context-to-function directive](../functions/README.md#passing-context-to-functions).

 **Data context in sections**